projectriff/riff/RFCs/RFC-001: Introspect streams.md

 #### User Impact
 We should introduce the following commands to the riff cli:
-- send a massage to the stream:
+- send a message to the stream:

     `riff streaming stream publish <stream-name> --payload <payload-as-string> --headers <headers-as-string>`
     content type has already been specified while creating the stream.